LiamBrinkmann/LiamBrinkmann/README.md

 ### Hi there 👋
+I am a student in the IT field that is just trying to learn their way.
+I am always looking to learn and better my skills
 <!--
 **LiamBrinkmann/LiamBrinkmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.